TL;DR

 A couple of options are the official Web of Science Journal Citation Reports (JCR) platform, but this service requires registering a user account and logging in (you can use your ANZ University credentials using AAF).
 In addition this service doesn’t allow for batch searching and downloading and again makes the task of finding a relevant Open Access journal’s IF very time consuming and laborious.

-Other websites took a step forward and compiled a list of these journals and their IF from the official JCR website and made them available for download in Excel format (in impactfactorforjournal.com) or as a PDF document (phdtalk.org), which makes searching through the tables much easier.
-Furthermore, phdtalk.org have developed an online tool (journalfinder.phdtalks.org) for searching indexed and OA journals by keywords and/or category, but still, this useful tool does not provide IF for the journals it finds.
+Other websites took a step forward and compiled a list of these journals and their IF from the official JCR website and made them available for download in Excel format (2021 IF spreadsheet at impactfactorforjournal.com/jcr-2021) or as a PDF document for 2023 IF rankings (impactfactorforjournal.com/jcr-impact-factor-2022, or phdtalk.org), which makes searching through the tables much easier.
+Furthermore, phdtalk.org website contains many useful resources for PhD students, including an online tool (journalfinder.phdtalks.org) for searching indexed and OA journals by keywords and/or category, but still, this useful tool does not provide IF for the journals it finds.

 Another useful source for journal ranking is the Scimago Journal Ranking (SJR), which provides a searchable (and downloadable!) table of journals, with their SJR ranking, H-index and the journal’s ranking in the discipline/category (Q1/2/3/4).